mauriciomutte/googlezy/README.md

-# terminal-google-search
+# Googlezy

-Terminal Google search
+🔎 Google Search on Terminal